 Making the Diagnosis

 Not all people with unclassified pain should be diagnosed with fibromyalgia.
-Rather, diagnosing fibromyalgia requires the recognition of the characteristic patterns and the absence of any other physical factor that may be causing symptoms.
+Rather, diagnosing fibromyalgia requires the recognition of the characteristic patterns and the absence of any other medical condition (e.g., lupus, rheumatoid arthritis) that may be causing similar symptoms.

 Treatment and Prevention

 Counselling can also be very helpful.
-Counsellors help people find ways to address problems that may be playing a role in their condition.
-Psychotherapy with talk therapy may also be used.
+Counsellors and doctors help people find ways to address problems that may be playing a role, encouraging people to believe that their problems can be overcome.
+Psychotherapy with talk therapy may also be used for treatment if indicated.

 Medication is used in fibromyalgia to manage symptoms on an individual basis.
 Painkillers, such as acetaminophen,* and nonsteroidal anti-inflammatory drugs (NSAIDs; e.g., ibuprofen and naproxen) are generally not helpful in fibromyalgia.
-Narcotic painkillers (except tramadol) should be avoided because of the risk of dependence and they have not been shown to be effective.
-Tramadol may be helpful in reducing pain for some people, although it has not been approved by Health Canada for use in fibromyalgia.
+Narcotic painkillers should be avoided because of the risk of dependence when there is no clear physical cause for the pain.

-Low doses of antidepressant medications (e.g., amitriptyline, fluoxetine, paroxetine) are often used to treat fibromyalgia, but are not approved by Health Canada for fibromyalgia.
+Low doses of antidepressant medications (e.g., amitriptyline, nortriptyline, trazodone) are often used to treat fibromyalgia, but are not approved by Health Canada for fibromyalgia.
 Antidepressants can improve sleep and may help with the pain.
 In higher doses, they can also be used to treat mood disorders in people who develop them along with their fibromyalgia.

 All material copyright MediResource Inc. 1996 – 2021.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/condition/getcondition/Fibromyalgia-Syndrome